by MU Instructional Designers

 5-7 min read

-Writing assignments are a common and essential form of assessment in the classroom, but a key to their success is to make them authentic and meaningful beyond the classroom.
-Similar to our best practices for discussions, you should first examine whether a writing assignment is the best (or even the only) approach to students accomplishing the learning goals (framed as “separating the means from the ends” in UDL on Campus’s article about learning goals).
-When you assess whether or not a writing assignment is the best route, you’re able to more clearly articulate for students why this assignment is meaningful and authentic.
-This is particularly relevant when you explore types of writing assignments beyond the traditional academic paper, like web articles, interviews, white papers, etc., which might help students see real world relevance to the assignment (critical component of andragogy).
+Writing assignments are a common and essential form of assessment in the classroom, but a key to their success is to make them meaningful beyond the classroom.
+Similar to our best practices for discussions, you should first examine whether a writing assignment is the best (or even the only) approach to students accomplishing the learning goals.
+When you assess whether or not a writing assignment is the best route, you’re able to more clearly articulate for students why this assignment is relevant and meaningful.
+Consider types of writing assignments beyond the traditional academic paper, like web articles, interviews, white papers, etc., which might help students connect their writing to the “real world” (a critical component of andragogy).

 Provide opportunities for student voice and choice.